 Register for disability support

 Information on what documentation will need to be provided as part of your registration can be found in the Documentation Requirements (PDF 177KB).
-You will also be required to complete the following forms and return them on or before your appointment with an Accessibility and Disability Officer.
+You will also be required to complete the following forms and return them on or before your appointment with an Accessibility Support Officer.

 - Health Practitioner Report (PDF 170KB) (or other appropriate supporting documentation as advised in the Documentation Requirements)